Brianryanphiri/airbnb-clone-project/README.md

 - **Reviews** are written by **Users** for **Properties** they have booked.
 - Each **Booking** is associated with one **Payment** record.

+## Feature Breakdown

+### User Management
+Allows users to register, log in, and manage their profiles.
+It supports different roles such as guests and hosts, enabling personalized experiences and secure authentication.

+### Property Management
+Hosts can create, update, and delete property listings with details like descriptions, photos, and availability.
+This feature helps showcase rental options and keeps listings up to date.

+### Booking System
+Enables guests to search for properties, make bookings, and view their booking history.
+It handles booking availability, confirmation, cancellations, and integrates with payment processing.

+### Reviews and Ratings
+Guests can leave reviews and rate properties they have stayed at, providing valuable feedback for other users and helping maintain quality standards.

+### Payment Processing
+Facilitates secure payment transactions for bookings, supporting multiple payment methods.
+It ensures smooth financial exchanges between guests and hosts.